 A study from NewVoiceMedia found that 51% of consumers would never do business with a company again after just one poor customer service experience.
 What’s more, the same study found that 42% of customers would post about a negative experience with a brand online for the world to see.

 Your business can’t afford not to have a stellar customer service process in place.
-If customer service isn’t a priority for your business, you could risk your reputation going down the drain, losing you both current and potential customers.
+If delivering great customer service isn’t a priority for your business, you could risk your reputation going down the drain, losing you both current and potential customers.

-With a large population of consumers doing the majority of their shopping online these days—it’s estimated that there will be 300 million online shoppers by 2023!—the standard for online businesses has never been higher.
+With a large population of consumers doing the majority of their shopping online these days—it’s estimated that there will be 300 million online shoppers by 2025!—the standard for online businesses has never been higher.
 Consumers are expecting companies to accommodate their preferences, from newer areas of customer service like live chat and Facebook Messenger to tried and true channels like email and phone support.

 Those standards are becoming higher for a good reason.
 After all, customers are making a conscious decision to invest in your product or service and anticipating a particular experience in return.
 Your customers are the reason you’re in business in the first place, and your job is to serve them as best as you can.
 Delivering on your product or service is one thing, but the way you treat your customers when they need assistance is what will make your business stand out in an ever-more crowded market.